CodeBoxxTechSchool/ExerciceJavascript1/README.md

 5- // fixxed The Commercial calculation should be triggered as soon as the "N. of Elevator Shaft" field is filled // fixed

-6- Commercial calculation displays "NaN"
+6- //fixxed Commercial calculation displays "NaN"// fixxed

-7- The Corporate calculation displays "NaN"
+7- // fixxed The Corporate calculation displays "NaN" //fixxed

-8- Hybrid calculation does not work at all
+8- // fixxed Hybrid calculation does not work at all// fixed

 9- A calculation with the Premium option gives an incorrect price